Voltes V: Allies

 The human wife of Professor Kentaro Goh and the mother of the three Goh children.
 She met La Gour when he escaped Boazania and crash-landed on Earth.
 She later married La Gour and, as a scientist herself, assisted him in creating Voltes V. She raised her children on her own when her husband left, and continued to care for them until her death.
 She sacrificed herself to help Voltes V when it was under the mercy of a beast fighter.
-She is known as "Mary Ann Armstrong" in the Philippines.